 Al uptake is already quite globalised.
-As a share of the online population, over 50% of survey respondents report using generative AI at least weekly in countries like Brazil, India, Indonesia, Kenya and Pakistan.
-Among people who are already online, the adoption rate of generative AI is higher among lower-income countries.
+As a share of the online population, over 50% of survey respondents report using generative Al at least weekly in countries like Brazil, India, Indonesia, Kenya and Pakistan.
+Among people who are already online, the adoption rate of generative Al is higher among lower-income countries.
 However, a significant share of the population in lower-income countries does not have regular access to the Internet (less than one in three in Kenya and Pakistan, for example), so overall adoption at the population level remains lower.
-The role of AI in emerging market and developing economies is explored further in Chapter 5.
+The role of Al in emerging and developing economies is explored further in Chapter 5.